Frequently Asked Questions

 , is a great source of information and includes zoning and land use maps and other information for every part of the city.

 on the site.
+Although the DOB has not yet approved plans for the construction of that building, it has issued a permit to excavate and construct a foundation.
+ERFA objected to, and has now appealed, the issuance of that permit.
+Nevertheless, excavation work has commenced.
 And, as long as we have the current zoning, there’s nothing preventing the current or a future developer from filing for an even taller building through higher ceilings or additional air rights transfers.
-We have submitted objection letters to the DOB opposing approval of Gamma’s application.
 While we still have an opportunity to obtain a zoning change in time to prevent a megatower at the 58th